 The Conversation has an interesting article about being lonely in the city.
-It discusses the notion of “third places” – places that are in the public domain that encourage informal and casual social interaction.
-The “first place” is home, and the “second place” is where significant time is spent in a formal sense such as the workplace.
-Community gardens and town squares are an example of a “third” place.
-This bring into focus the idea of creating spaces with the human scale in mind.
+It brings into focus the idea of creating spaces with the human scale in mind.
 Loneliness is a growing concern and spoken of as the “new smoking”.
-Time for urban designers to ensure social interaction is encouraged for everyone – yes, it’s universal design.
-The article, Many people feel lonely in the city but perhaps third places can help with that has links to relevant papers.
+The article, Many people feel lonely in the city but perhaps third places can help with that also has links to relevant papers.

 The Dutch idea of the Woonerf has been picked up again, this time by Jenny Donovan of La Trobe University.
 Using some graphics, she shows how design can affect our decisions to either walk, drive, use public transport or not, and whether you feel welcome in the environment.
 She covers the key elements of a Compassionate City where various design elements can meet the needs of a range of people and create more harmonious behaviours.
 There are several links in the article to other related reports and articles.
 The article originates from The Conversation.

 It’s one thing to be accessible, but what other features make a place socially responsive?
 According to a research paper from Singapore, top of the list is footpaths followed by seating for resting.
 Concerns over the mix of cyclists and pedestrians and good lighting also feature.
 The article outlines a method for assessing accessibility and useability of environments.
 Apart from the method, the results support many other papers on this topic.

 The title of the paper is, The Methodology for Evaluating Accessibility as a Tool for Increasing Social Responsiveness or Urban Landscapes in Singapore.
 Several photos illustrate the text.